On the Multi-Robber Damage Number: Can one cop protect three vertices?

 \subsection{Upper bounds}

 \begin{lemma} If the graph $G$ contains an induced star $K_{1,t}$ with $t \geq \binom{s}{2} + 2$, then the cop can save 3 vertices against $s$ robbers. \end{lemma} \begin{proof} Assume $G$ contains an induced star $K_{1,t}$.
 We have to give a strategy for the cop which saves three vertices.
-Let $v$ be the central vertex of the star and let $W = \set{w_1,\dots,w_t}$ be the set of its leafs.
-Recall that every round consists out of a cop move followed by the robbers moves.
+Let $v$ be the central vertex of the star and let $W = \set{w_1,\dots,w_t}$ be the set of its leaves.
+Recall that every round consists of a cop move followed by the robbers moves.
 The strategy of the cop is to guard the central vertex $v$.
 Note that any robber that never enters any of the vertices of $W$ can obviously never damage any of them.

-Let $i_1$ be the index of the first round where a robber enters $N(v)$.
-Then the cop immediately moves to catch this robber in round $i_1 + 1$ and afterwards moves back to $v$ in round $i_1 + 2$.
-Now, the cop repeats the same strategy: We let $i_2$ be the first index with $i_2 \geq i_1 + 2$ such that a robber enters $N(v)$ in round $i_2$.
-Then the cop catches this robber and afterwards moves back to vertex $v$, and so on.
+Let the $i_1$-th round be the first round where a robber enters $N(v)$.
+The cop immediately moves to catch this robber in round $i_1 + 1$ and afterwards moves back to $v$ in round $i_1 + 2$.
+Now, the cop repeats the same strategy: We let $i_2$ be the smallest integer satisfying $i_2 \geq i_1 + 2$ such that a robber enters $N(v)$ in round $i_2$.
+The cop catches this robber and afterwards moves back to vertex $v$, and so on.

 We claim that this strategy guarantees that vertex $v$ and at least two vertices from $W$ do not get damaged.
 Indeed, vertex $v$ stays undamaged, because there are no two consecutive rounds where $v$ is not occupied by the cop.
 Furthermore, the only rounds where some vertex in $W$ can get damaged are by definition the rounds $i_1, i_1+1, i_2, i_2+1, i_3, i_3+1$, and so on.
 Observe that after round $i_r+1$ the last remaining robber is caught (of the robbers that ever enter $W$).
 Furthermore, for all $j=1,\dots, r$, we have that in the rounds $i_j, i_j+1$ at most $s-j$ robbers are not caught.
 In these two rounds, each one of them can damage at most one vertex from $W$, because no two vertices of $W$ are connected by an edge.
 In total, the robbers damage at most $(s-1) + (s-2) + \dots + 1 = \binom{s}{2}$ vertices, so at least 2 vertices from $W$ survive.
 Therefore the cop saved three vertices. \end{proof}